 At Pivotree, we start working with our customers in August to prepare them for the holiday season.
-We work with our clients to implement solutions like Site Optimization, Load Testing and Application Performance Monitoring to insure their site performs under load.
+We work with our clients to implement solutions like Site Optimization, Load Testing, and Application Performance Monitoring to ensure their site performs under load.
 However, in the absence of some of these advanced services many merchants struggle with peak traffic, especially during the holiday season.

 On the flip side, some customers will be so turned off if your site doesn’t work on the first try that they might never come back (KISSmetrics has a great infographic on that very topic).

 So what do you do when you’re marketing department has dropped a stellar campaign, and your site is buckling under the pressure?

 I mentioned before that our recommendation would definitely be to plan ahead with solutions like Site Optimization, Load Testing and Application Performance Monitoring but failing that here are some things that you can do to minimize the impact of unexpectedly high traffic.

 7 Tips to Manage Unexpected Traffic